-Punching shear along column perimeter should be satisfied according to the standard codes.
+Punching shear along the column perimeter should be satisfied according to the standard codes.
 Also, punching shear due to piles should also be considered in the design check.
-Further details in punching shear design considerations will soon be published in succeeding article.
+Further details in punching shear design considerations will soon be published in the succeeding article.

 4. Recommended Details

 There are so many ways to design a pile cap.
 Technically, it can be designed manually using a principle of strut and tie method.
 But if you are considering a wide pile cap supported by multiple numbers of piles, computer-generated structural design soft wares are available to design a massive pile caps.

 The above design assumptions and recommendation are considered as guidelines in considering pile cap as your choice of foundation.
 Kindly bear in mind that at the end of the day, it is always the structural engineer’s decision and judgment will still follow depending on your guts and prerogative, but at least the above basic knowledge can help you dig in and explore pile cap designing.